PaloAltoNetworks/gaia/doc/documentation.md

 ##### `POST /cnsrqlquery`

-Retrieves RQL suggestions for a particular alertID.
+Retrieves RQL results for the specified alert.

 #### Attributes